elusivecodes/FrostCore/README.md

 Scroll each element to an X,Y position.

-- `nodes` is a Window, Document, HTMLElement, HTMLCollection, an Array of Elements or a QuerySet object.
+- `nodes` is a Query Selector string, a Window, Document, HTMLElement, HTMLCollection, an Array of Elements or a QuerySet object.
 - `x` is a distance (in pixels) along the X axis to scroll to.
 - `y` is a distance (in pixels) along the Y axis to scroll to.